CHIRP: A Fine-Grained Benchmark for Open-Ended Response Evaluation in Vision-Language Models: Related Work

-Wu et al. \cite{wu2023style} focused on the bias in evaluations conducted by both human and LLM annotators, particularly noting a preference for flawed content if it avoids brevity or grammatical errors, and introduced the Multi-Elo Rating System (MERS) for more nuanced assessments.
-A study by Koo et al. \cite{koo2023benchmarking} pointed out significant biases of LLMs evaluators, with an average Rank-Biased Overlap (RBO) score of 49.6\%, suggesting a misalignment between machine and human preferences.
+\cite{wu2023style} focused on the bias in evaluations conducted by both human and LLM annotators, particularly noting a preference for flawed content if it avoids brevity or grammatical errors, and introduced the Multi-Elo Rating System (MERS) for more nuanced assessments.
+A study by \cite{koo2023benchmarking} pointed out significant biases of LLMs evaluators, with an average Rank-Biased Overlap (RBO) score of 49.6\%, suggesting a misalignment between machine and human preferences.